 The organisation aims to increase the level of awareness about these related topics among our target groups, which range from the educational system to the media and public in general.

 We aim to:

 UNA Norway offers information materials, courses and lectures, counselling, and press services.
-Our library services include background information on UN conferences, UN reports, Security Council Resolutions, and UN fact-based information.

 The educational system, academia, media, libraries and NGO's are amongst our most important target groups.

 An independent organisation

 Trine Lise Sundnes is the Chair of the Board, and Anne Cathrine da Silva is the Secretary-General of UNA Norway.
 The organisation is run independently without any political affiliations, and spans throughout the country with 65 nation-wide member organisations.
 Almost 700 schools and kindergartens are currently members of the UNA Regional Offices network.

 UNA Norway is mostly financed by Ministry of Foreign Affairs.

 UNA Norway is also a member of the World Federation of United Nations Associations (WFUNA).

 In cooperation with teachers and students, we have developed interdisciplinary learning resources consisting of 15 tasks regarding sustainable development and the Sustainable Development Goals.
 Students in Upper Secondary School/High School are the main target group.
 The tasks may be used in the following subjects: Science, Social Science, Geography and Native Language (for instance English).